Guide to Film Photography

 Winter Photography Guide

-Photography winter techniques will require a different approach to film photography and exposure.
+Winter photography will require a different approach to film photography and exposure.
 When a light meter measures light it measure a mid-gray point.
-However, because the average tone of a winter or beach scene is much lighter than a medium gray, the photograph is often underexposed.
-The guide to photography for winter scenes is that by using the reading of your light meter, image will usually turn out dark or with a shade of blue.
-This is because your light meter is averaging all the light to a medium gray, and since snow is white, it will be darkened to match that average.
+However, because the average tone of a bright winter scene is much lighter than a medium gray, the photograph is often underexposed.
+This is because your light meter is averaging all the light to a medium gray, and since snow is bright white, it will be darkened to match that average.
 Overexposing the film will allow more light to enter the camera and brighten the snow to the natural white color.
 Overexposure is done by opening the aperture of the film camera.

 Proper Exposure Guide to Photography in Winter